Introduction-to-Computer-Engineering/final-project-assignment-8-week-13-babybeans/README.md

    6. Scroll the values on the LED matrix.

-1. Here is the video that was taken when reading the accelerometer address and showing the numbers on the led display: https://imgur.com/gallery/NHZxBIj
+a.
+Here is the video that was taken when reading the accelerometer address and showing the numbers on the led display: https://imgur.com/gallery/NHZxBIj

-2. Here is the video taken when reading the magnetometer address and showing the readings on the led display: https://imgur.com/gallery/STNIS40
+b.
+Here is the video taken when reading the magnetometer address and showing the readings on the led display: https://imgur.com/gallery/STNIS40

   7. What values do you read?

 When reading the accelerometer with signed numbers, it read -128.
 When reading the accelerometer with unsigned numbers, it read 128.
 When reading the magnetometer, it displayed a lot of different numbers that constantly changed.